Seeed-Studio/wiki-documents/docs/Seeeduino_Stalker_V3-Waterproof_Solar_Kit.md

 |![](https://github.com/SeeedDocument/Seeeduino_Stalker_V3-Waterproof_Solar_Kit/raw/master/img/Miniusb.jpg)|![](https://github.com/SeeedDocument/Seeeduino_Stalker_V3-Waterproof_Solar_Kit/raw/master/img/Seeeduino_Stalker_V3-Waterproof_Solar_Kit_5pin_cable.jpg)|
 |---|---|
 |**Mini USB Cable**<br>You would probably have this one lying around,or if not, buy one [here](http://www.seeedstudio.com/depot/mini-usb-cable-110cm-p-252.html).
-We would use this to connect the UartsBee to one of the USB ports on your computer.|**6 pin dual-female jumper wire**<br>Required for connecting the UartsBee to Seeeduino Stalker.You might already have few lying around your workspace.
+We would use this to connect the UartSBee_V4 to one of the USB ports on your computer.|**6 pin dual-female jumper wire**<br>Required for connecting the UartSBee_V4 to Seeeduino Stalker.You might already have few lying around your workspace.
 If not, you can buy a colourful one [here](http://www.seeedstudio.com/depot/6-pin-dualfemale-jumper-wire-100mm-5-PCs-pack-p-129.html).</div>
 </td></tr></table>

 **Step 2: Installing the drivers and plugging in the hardware**

-1. [UartSBee](/UartSBee "UartSBee") is like the multi-purpose Swiss Army knife of the Physical Computing world.
-There is a very detailed procedure to use UartSBee for both Windows and GNU/Linux users [here](/UartSBee "UartSBee").
+1. [UartSBee_V4](/UartSBee_V4 "UartSBee_V4") is like the multi-purpose Swiss Army knife of the Physical Computing world.
+There is a very detailed procedure to use UartSBee_V4 for both Windows and GNU/Linux users [here](/UartSBee_V4 "UartSBee_V4").
 In our case it will perform three functions:
     *   Allow us to program the Seeeduino Stalker.
     *   Allow us to communicate with Seeeduino Stalker.
     *   Provide power (from USB power of your computer) to Seeeduino Stalker (including any peripherals connected to it).

-2. The first two functions of UartSBee (programming and communication) are achieved through an Integrated Circuit called FT232RL which is present on it.
+2. The first two functions of UartSBee_V4 (programming and communication) are achieved through an Integrated Circuit called FT232RL which is present on it.
 Before FT232RL can be used for these purposes, its drivers (certain freely available programs from FT232RL's manufacturer) must be installed on your windows/ubuntu based PC.
 So before proceeding further, download the driver setup file [from here](http://www.ftdichip.com/Drivers/CDM/CDM20802_Setup.exe) and install it on your Windows PC.

-3. UartSBee has an onboard voltage regulator and a switch to allow you to select what voltage (5.0V or 3.3V) you would like to supply to the target circuit board.
+3. UartSBee_V4 has an onboard voltage regulator and a switch to allow you to select what voltage (5.0V or 3.3V) you would like to supply to the target circuit board.
 In our case the target circuit board is Seeeduino Stalker and so you would need to set this slide switch to 5.0 volts

 4. The wiring connection scheme of our hardware is **"<font color="Navy">Computer</font><font color="Grey">→(Mini USB Cable)→</font><font color="Navy">UartSBee </font><font color="Grey">→(Flat Ribbon Cable)→</font><font color="Navy">Seeeduino Stalker</font>"**.
-The jumper wires must be connected between UartSBee and Seeeduino Stalker before connecting the UartSBee to the Computer.
+The jumper wires must be connected between UartSBee_V4 and Seeeduino Stalker before connecting the UartSBee_V4 to the Computer.
 Refer the photos below and make sure the signals line up as shown in the table (**Note: The TXD and RXD pins must be cross connected as shown in the table**).

-5. Next connect the Mini USB cable from UartSBee to your computer.
-If you are using a Windows based PC, the "Found New Hardware" balloon will pop up and within a few moments the drivers for FT232RL (i.e. UartSBee) will be installed.
+5. Next connect the Mini USB cable from UartSBee_V4 to your computer.
+If you are using a Windows based PC, the "Found New Hardware" balloon will pop up and within a few moments the drivers for FT232RL (i.e. UartSBee_V4) will be installed.

 ![](https://github.com/SeeedDocument/Seeeduino_Stalker_V3-Waterproof_Solar_Kit/raw/master/img/Seeeduino_Stalker_v3_Uartsbee_4.0_Connection.jpg)